How to Protect Your Email Account From Malware and Hackers

 Avoid Opening Attachments or Clicking Links in Emails from Unknown Senders

-The number of data breaches that occur to both individuals and organizations could be greatly reduced if people only used a little more caution when opening emails and attachments.
-Emails that are sent by people you know will not contain any links or attachments unless they are expecting an urgent reply.
+a fish hook on computer keyboard representing phishing attack on computer systemThe number of data breaches that occur to individuals and organizations could be significantly reduced if people only used caution when opening emails and attachments.
+Emails that people send you know will only contain links or attachments if they are expecting an urgent reply.
 An email from someone you don't know should only ever include a link if you requested to see their contact information or read more about them on their website.

 Regularly Scan Your Computer for Malware and Viruses

-Don't ignore your computer's update advisory warnings.
+Pay attention to your computer's update advisory warnings.
 If your computer's operating system or application software isn't up-to-date, it will be less secure and more vulnerable to viruses and malware.

-Back Up Your Email Messages and Contacts Regularly
+Back-Up Your Email Messages and Contacts Regularly

 Latest Content